khoawack/CSC436-project/README.md

 3. Run the `app` configuration on an emulator or Android device (API 24+).

 ## What to Call Out (Above and Beyond)
 - Built and deployed a custom Python FastAPI backend that integrates with the OpenAI API for meal analysis.
+Link to that repo: https://github.com/khoawack/fast-api-csc-436
 - Persisted local meal history with Room and calendar/day-level summaries.
 - Careful consideration for project code structure.